oneananda/AWS_Operations/Learning/001 Amazon EC2/EC2-QA.md

 - C) Dedicated Hosts
 - D) Spot Instances

-**Answer: D) Spot Instances**
+**Answer:** D

 **Explanation:**
 Spot Instances allow you to bid for unused EC2 capacity at a significant discount compared to On-Demand pricing.
 However, these instances can be interrupted by AWS with short notice if the capacity is needed for other users.
 This makes Spot Instances the most cost-effective option for workloads that can handle interruptions.

-**Use-cases for each**
+**Use-cases for each:**

-- **On-Demand Instances** : `Ideal for short-term`, unpredictable workload timings and that cannot to be interuppted, Example : Development and testing environment
+- **On-Demand Instances:** `Ideal for short-term`, unpredictable workload timings that cannot be interrupted.
+Example: Development and testing environment.
-- **Reserved Instanses** : `Ideal for long-term and predictable workloads`, need to commit for 1 - 3 years, Example : Running a web application
+- **Reserved Instances:** `Ideal for long-term and predictable workloads`.
+Requires a commitment for 1 - 3 years.
+Example: Running a web application.
-- **Dedicated Hosts** : `Suitable for scenario where physical server isolation` for compliance, licencing and regulatory needs, Example : Running a licenced software which needs dedicated hardware
+- **Dedicated Hosts:** `Suitable for scenarios where physical server isolation` is needed for compliance, licensing, and regulatory needs.
+Example: Running licensed software that needs dedicated hardware.
-- **Spot Instances** : `Suitable for flexible, fault-tolerant and non important jobs` which can be interupted and ran later if it is interuppted, Example : Batch jobs, data-analysis or distributed workloads.
+- **Spot Instances:** `Suitable for flexible, fault-tolerant, and non-important jobs` that can be interrupted and resumed later.
+Example: Batch jobs, data analysis, or distributed workloads.

 ---